aserdega/coursera-ml/README.md

-Just another implementation of Coursera ML programming tasks in Python
+Implementation of Andrew Ng's Coursera ML programming tasks in Python.